objectliteral/teachingJS/chapters/04_functions/04_arguments.md

 // [70, 60]
 ```
-At the time of writing, the above code will only work in Firefox (according to kangax also in IE10+ but that does not seem to work), but as more ES6 features are implemented, rest parameters are likely to find their way into all implementations.
+At the time of writing, the above code will only work in Firefox 24+, but as more ES6 features are implemented, rest parameters are likely to find their way into all implementations.

-### BONUS: Destructuring